Research News

 Some ornimental conifers offer good cover as do privets, laurels and Pyracantha.
 Holly and ivy provide great cover and can be a saviour for many small birds.
 Making a windbreak can be an effective way of keeping an area of your garden clear from drifting snow and bitter winds, allowing the birds access to feeders during the winter.

 An old Christmas tree, or a pile of branches and other foliage can be placed on the ground.
 Adding a sheet of plywood to serve as a wall will drastically reduce the wind.
-Behind the contraption, on the sheltered side you can clear the snow from the ground and either scatter seed or use ground feeders.
+Behind the contraption, on the sheltered side you can clear any snow from the ground and either scatter seed or use ground feeders.

 Providing a place for birds to hide near to a feeding station should encourage them to come as it means its only a short distance to the food and water which allows them to expend as little energy as possible to reach their meals. this way they have more energy to stay warm!